Characterizing Transfer Systems for Non-Abelian Groups: Introduction

 \subsection{Acknowledgments}

 We would like to thank \href{https://people.maths.bris.ac.uk/~matyd/GroupNames/}{\textit{Groupnames}} as a convenient resource for studying these groups, as well as Jonathan Rubin for establishing LaTeX notation for lattices.
 Matthew Brin contributed helpful conversations, and Scott Balchin, Ben Spitz, and Kurt Stoeckl shared incredibly useful code.
 We thank Katharine Adamyk for helpful conversations and useful feedback on an early draft of this paper.
+We are grateful to the anonymous referee for their valuable comments and helpful suggestions.
 Work on this project was inspired by Lewis and Van Niel's participation in the AMS Mathematics Research Communities Program \textit{Homotopical Combinatorics} and NSF grant DMS--1916439.
 Support for this project came from Student Blugold Commitment Differential Tuition funds through the University of Wisconsin-Eau Claire.